-It is wonderful that the many faces of remarkable intelligence are not always found on those wearing academic robes or earning advanced degrees.
+t is wonderful that many faces of remarkable intelligence aren't always found on those wearing academic robes or earning advanced degrees.
 For example, who can deny heartwarming moments of genius by a curious, albeit naïve child or the wisdom just being a grandparent often confers?